 A wider range of activities is included in the PE programme for the Lower and Upper Fifth years.
-The Lower Fifths follow a balanced curriculum which includes team games and individual sports.
-In the Upper Fifth the choice is greater and they have the opportunity to learn more individual sports that are not included in the curriculum lower down the school, e.g. squash, yoga, fitness, and aerobics.
+Both year groups follow a balanced curriculum which includes individual sports and team games.
+This may include some sports they have not participated in as much such as basketball, yoga/pilates, table tennis, handball, ultimate frisbee, fitness, wellbeing walks and aerobics.